wonderful1/PALM-Seq-cfRNA/README.md

 	5. rsem
 	6. STAR

-Install :
-	Simply download it and unzip
-	runing the perl scripts in bin/

 ## Description
 ### Perl script:
 1. Final_cfRNAPipe.pl :Generate all shell scripts for all given samples
 2. Remove_har_miRNA.pl :Remove harpin miRNA from miRNA mapping result